EricPicot/gym-coinche/README.md

 One of the issue that we are facing would be the possibility to have the AI playing a card while it is not allow given the context.
 To prevent such position, we chose to deliver as output of the AI a vector of probability rather than a card.
 Therefore if the AI favors a card that can't be played, the gym envirronment will do a mask on the possible strokes and select the highest probability card favored by the AI

+## Score prediction

+To train the reward_model, run reward_predict.py.
+It will generate a tf model, which weifhts are saved under h5 format

 ## Installation

 We use the framework [gym](http://gym.openai.com/docs/) linked with [RL Coach](http://gym.openai.com/docs/) that provides deep learning algorithm.